w3f/Grant-Milestone-Delivery/.github/pull_request_template.md

 - [ ] In case of acceptance, the payment will be transferred to the BTC/ETH payment address provided in the application.
 - [ ] The delivery is according to the [Guidelines for Milestone Deliverables](https://github.com/w3f/General-Grants-Program/blob/master/grants/milestone-deliverables-guidelines.md).

 Link to the application PR: https://github.com/w3f/Open-Grants-Program/pull/XXX < please fill this in.
+This is so that GitHub links to your delivery from the application.